groupdocs-editor/Groupdocs.Editor-References-Tutorials/content/english/net/document-editing/edit-document/_index.md

         internal static void Run()
         {
-            //Load some WordProcessing document somehow, as it is shown in LoadDocument.cs string inputFilePath = Constants.SAMPLE_DOCX; //path to some document Editor editor1 = new Editor(inputFilePath, delegate { return new Options.WordProcessingLoadOptions(); });
+            //Load some WordProcessing document somehow, as it is shown in LoadDocument.cs string inputFilePath = "Your Sample Document"; //path to some document Editor editor1 = new Editor(inputFilePath, delegate { return new Options.WordProcessingLoadOptions(); });

             //Edit WordProcessing document with default options